- How Sleep Works

-Pro tip: Schedule time to catch up on streaming content during the weekends, instead of making it part of your daily or nightly routine. "
+Schedule time to catch up on streaming content during the weekends, instead of making it part of your daily or nightly routine.

-Binge-watching is a lot like eating Pringles: once you pop, you can’t stop.
+Binge-watching is a difficult habit to break.
 Make things easier on yourself by turning off the autoplay function in your streaming service settings.

 In between episodes, force yourself to take a break, even if it’s just to stand up and stretch out for a minute.
 This mental break may motivate you to go do something else, instead of sitting back down to watch another episode.

-Pro tip: Before you start watching, download the number of episodes you want to watch.
+Before you start watching, download the number of episodes you want to watch.
 Then, turn off the wifi on your streaming device.
-Auto-play or not, when your episodes end, you won’t have anything left to watch. "
+Auto-play or not, when your episodes end, you won’t have anything left to watch.